sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

     apt-get install cloud-init

-Then you need to just configure cloud-init for the provider you will be using your image on.
-You can check /etc/cloud/cloud.cfg and update the datasources_list section.
-OpenStack uses EC2 metadata, so include EC2 metadata if you are installing on OpenStack.
+Then you need to just configure cloud-init by editing /etc/cloud/cloud.cfg and update the datasources_list section to include EC2.
+OpenStack uses EC2 metadata for cloud-init.

 You should also verify the user setting in this same config and define the user you plan to use, it will be where the authorized_keys file is setup for when